 About the Collection

-The Oberlin College Mail Art Collection, housed in The Clarence Ward Art Library, contains The Reid Wood State of Being Mail Art Archive and The Harley – Terra Candella Mail Art Archive.
+The Oberlin College Mail Art Collection includes two archives: the Reid Wood "State of Being" Mail Art Archive and the Harley "Terra Candella" Mail Art Archive.

 Together they contain over 20,000 pieces by over 1,800 artists from 70 countries created over a period of 45 years.
 Of the 1,800+ artists included in our collection, 300 artist files are processed and available for viewing by individuals or classes.
 The Mail Art Imagebase contains images for about 60% of the artists.

 The Oberlin collection reflects the unexpected, eccentric nature of the Mail Art Movement – focused on turning ordinary mail into art – and their inventive use of materials and methods of communication.
 Mail artists have mailed dried squid, shoes, industrial tomato cans, license plates and foam bricks, often adorned with rubber stamps, stickers, metal, confetti, foil, and their unique "artistamps” (non-government stamps produced by artists).